keepthrifty/keepthrifty.github.io/_drafts/2016-10-20-your-debt-is-an-infestation.md

     __Net Worth__ is a fairly simple concept: Add up the value of everything you own and then subtract out the balances of all your current debt.
 Whatever number is left is your net worth.

-    I use a simplified approach, since I don't like the thought of trying to account for the value of every individual item we own.
-For the "stuff we own", I total up the value of our house and all of our savings accounts and investments (401k, IRAs, etc).
+    I use a simplified approach, since there would be a ton of work figuring out the value for every individual item we own (how much is a used toothbrush worth?).

+    I only include the value of our house our savings and investments accounts (401k, IRAs, etc).
 Basically, I only include the items that keep or grow in value over time.

+    I then subtract out any debt we have.
+Thanks to some moves we made this year ([dropping down to one car](https://www.keepthrifty.com/2016/10/10/become-twice-as-happy-with-half-as-much/) and [selling my wife's engagement ring](https://www.keepthrifty.com/2016/03/23/engagement-ring-sold.html)), we're down to just having our mortgage left.

-    Why bother with all of this?
-Because people are much better at improving on things they can measure and this is the truest measure of your financial state.
+    Why bother with all the work of tracking net worth?
+Because people are much better at improving on things they can measure and net worth is the truest measure of your financial state.

     _Example 1: You own a $2 million house and have a $1.9 million mortgage.
 You lease 6 luxury cars and have $120,000 in credit card debt.
 Your net worth is negative $20,000 - and that doesn't even count what you're obliged to pay for your lease contracts._

     _Example 2: You own a $200,000 house and have a $160,000 mortgage.
 You drive a 15-year-old car with no loan on it and have $20,000 in student loan debt.
 Your net worth is $20,000._

-    In example 1, you may be living the high life but you're being swarmed by debt hornets.
+    In example 1, you may feel like you're living the high life but secretly you're being swarmed by debt hornets.

-    In the worst-case scenario here, you could sell your house, pay off your mortgage and some of the credit card debt.
+    In the worst-case scenario, you could sell your house, pay off your mortgage and some of the credit card debt.
 Even then, you'd still owe $20,000.

-    Uh-oh
+    __Uh-oh__

-    In example 2, you are living reasonably and have some typical debt.
+    In example 2, you are living reasonably and have fairly typical debt.

     In your worst-case scenario here, you could sell your house, pay off your mortgage and student loan debt, and still have $20,000 to cover your living expenses while you figure things out.

+    Even in the worst-case scenario, you'd still be able to make things work.

-    Once you know your net worth you can start to set milestones to work towards.
+    Once you know your net worth, set some milestones to work towards.
 Every milestone you hit should be a celebration - you're improving your financial situation!

 2. Pick your Debt Payoff Strategy

     You'll hear lots of debate about whether to tackle your debt using the "debt snowball" or the "debt avalanche".
-Let's go over each in brief so you can pick which one is right for you.
+Let's go over each briefly so you can pick which one is right for you.

-    The __debt snowball__ is an approach where you list out all your debt in order of smallest balance to biggest.
+    __Debt Snowball:__ List out all your debt in order of smallest balance to biggest.
 Each month, make the minimum payments on each and apply as much extra money as you can to the _smallest_ debt you have.

     The theory here is that you want to take advantage of small wins - every debt that you knock off the list is a little victory that you can use to build your excitement and momentum.
 As this builds, you can keep dedicated to your goal and eventually you'll pay them all off.

-    The __debt avalanche__, on the other hand, has you tackle your debt in a different order.
-You go after your debt with the highest interest rate first.
-Once that one is paid off, work on the next highest interest rate and so forth until you've got everything paid off.
+    __Debt Avalanche:__, List out all your debt in order of highest interest rate to lowest.
+Each month, make the minimum payments on each and apply as much extra money as you can to the debt with the _highest interest rate_.

-    From a purely mathematical perspective, the debt avalanche is the most efficient method standpoint but lots of people say it's easier to stick with the debt snowball so it's a better option for people getting started.
+    From a purely mathematical perspective, the debt avalanche is the most efficient method, but lots of people say it's easier to stick with the debt snowball because you can build on small wins along the way.

     My opinion?

-    Just pick one - as long as you stick with it, you're still taking out the hornet's nest either way.
+    Don't stress about which one to choose - pick whichever one feels right - as long as you stick with it, you're still taking out the hornet's nest either way.

-    If you're completely undecided, I prefer the debt avalanche since you can still get the "small wins" piece of the debt snowball by celebrating your net worth milestones.

 3. Track Your Spending and Income

     Tracking net worth gives you the milestones to shoot for and the progress indicator to show how you're doing.

+    The limitation though is that it doesn't give you much of an idea of _how_ to improve your situation.
+It just measures where you're at.

-    The other thing you need to track is your spending and income - if you don't know what you make and what you spend, how can you ever dream of finding extra money to pay down your debt?
+    The other thing you really should track is your spending and income.

+    If you don't know what you make and what you spend, how can you find any extra money to pay down your debt faster?

-    There are lots of options out there - Automated tools like [Mint](http://www.mint.com) or [Personal Capital](http://www.personalcapital.com), manual tracking tools like [You Need a Budget](http://www.youneedabudget.com) or [my tool, Thrifty](http://tools.keepthrifty.com), or you can just use a spreadsheet or pen and paper.
+    There are lots of great options out there for tracking - Automated tools like [Mint](http://www.mint.com) or [Personal Capital](http://www.personalcapital.com), manual tracking tools like [You Need a Budget](http://www.youneedabudget.com) or [my tool, Thrifty](http://tools.keepthrifty.com), or you can just use a spreadsheet or pen and paper.

     No matter what, you should be doing an inventory of what you earn and what you spend so you can start to identify where you might squeeze out a few more dollars to put toward your debt.

 4. Shift from "Wants" Buying into "Priorities" Buying

     With young kids, one of the key parenting goals we have is to help our kids differentiate between wants and needs.

     Humans (big and small) are wired to think of everything as _needs_ and this leads to all sorts of unfortunate behavior.

-    Do I need a new laptop?
+    Example: Do I need a new laptop?
 This one is a few years old.
 I could get one that runs faster with a bigger screen and it'd really help with my blogging and software development.

-    But do I __need__ it?
+    But do I actually __need__ it?

     I'd like it; it'd be a purchase I'd enjoy.

     I want it, but I don't need it.

     New clothes?
 Not unless I'm running low.